OGG File Extension

 How to open a OGG file?

-Change the default app to open files on Mac
+Set default app to open files on Mac

 - Choose "Open in Application" and click "Other";